-Phishers have been targeting software updates to distribute malicious software (malware).
+Phishers have been targeting software updates to distribute malicious software (Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs.).
 In the example below, the phisher sent the email from a spoofed Microsoft account to a Cyveillance email address, prompting the user to click on the update link in the body of the message.
 The link itself appears to be a legitimate Microsoft update site (update.microsoft.com).
 However, the link is actually obfuscated and when clicked, routes the user to a malicious Website infected with malware.

 While attacks such as the one above are not new, it is only recently that this method has truly become a mainstream vector.
 It is likely that we will continue to see more of this type of attacks in the future.